This page helps you to fill out the document for the public consultation on the review of the EU copyright rules.

 Explanation: Not enough.
 To a great extent there has been a market failure to supply accessible formats for persons with disabilities.
 Despite the great technical advancements in the digital sphere, most persons with disabilities cannot take advantage of these possibilities due to the lack of availability of formats, cost and legal restrictions in copyright laws.

-Explanation: Text and data mining covers the extraction of facts and data , which are not covered by copyright.
+(a) Explanation: Text and data mining covers the extraction of facts and data , which are not covered by copyright.
 From a legal point of view, the problem is that text and data mining may infringe copyright because it is necessary to make copies of content to convert it into machine readable format.

 Explanation: An exception for text and data mining would provide legal certainty.
 It should also be explicitly stated in the law that technical protection measures (TPMs) and contracts should not override such an exception.
 Such an exception should also not differentiate between commercial and non-commercial activities, as such a differentiation is not in the public interest